-To find your nearest dentist, GP, and other health services near you please visit the NHS Choices website.
+To find your nearest dentist, GP, and other health services near you please visit the NHS website.

 When you visit the Hospital you will come under one of the following areas -

 If your hospital stay is planned, you should receive an admission letter containing information such as -

 As well as thinking about what you want to take with you for your stay in Hospital, you should also think about arrangements you may need to make while you are in hospital.
 Here are some things you may want to think about:

 Age UK have information in respect of Hospital Discharges.